spanaligan/homeworkday2/answers.md

 What command do you use to push your work to your fork of the class repository? git push upstream master (upstream because the 'origin' is not your place)

+Additional questions:

+What command do you use to unstage a file? git reset -- <file name>

+What command do you use to change your files back to how they were after a commit? git revert HEAD

+Why is it important to use -- when changing files back to a previous state?
+The -- is used when undoing something in git

+Why might you want to reset your files back to a previous commit?
+If you have committed something incorrectly or with mistakes that break your code, you may want to revert back to an earlier version that was working.